A video abstract lets you introduce readers to your article in your own words, telling others why they should read your research.

 Please include a written transcript (a written version of the material you have presented) when sending in your file.
 This is to ensure that your video is accessible to all.

 How to send us your video abstracts

 Now you’ve filmed your video, how do you submit it?

-- You can send us your video via ZendTo, a file transfer website hosted by Taylor & Francis, which allows you to transfer files of up to 2GB.
+- You can send us your video via ZendTo or WeTransfer, which allow you to transfer files of up to 2GB.
 Contact the journal’s production editor when you are ready and we’ll send you the details.